jeff665547/Project-ChipImgProc/README.md

 ![Gitlab download icon link](doc/images/gitlab-download-icon-link.png)

-We assume the users visit the download icon link or the release tags just want to use the library but run the unit test, which means the users download project in such may should use an the alternative configure command:
+We assume the users visit the download icon link or the release tags just want to use the library but run the unit test, which means the users download project in such way should use an the alternative configure command:

 ```bat
 build\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON -DBUILD_TESTS=OFF
 ```

 In this case, Build script will not need test data and of course, no test code will be built.
-Only library source will be compile into binary.
+Only library source will be compiled into binary.

 ## Manually link ChipImgProc